Alliedium/awesome-devops/37_Nexus_intro_and_basic_config_part_2_08_dec_2022/README.md

-## Nexus into and basic config part 2
+## Nexus intro and basic config part 2

 Awesome Nexus configuration guide is available here: [awesome-nexus](https://github.com/Alliedium/awesome-nexus)

 Covered topics:

-* How to run Nexus in as Docker container without docker-compose
+* How to run Nexus in as Docker container without docker-compose - updated commands available [here](https://github.com/Alliedium/awesome-nexus#run-nexus-as-a-docker-container)
-* Which scheduled tasks should be setup in Nexus initially
+* Which scheduled tasks should be setup in Nexus initially - additional info is [here](https://github.com/Alliedium/awesome-nexus#setup-cleanup-tasks-)

+### Docker section: please refer to the [following part of awesome-nexus config](https://github.com/Alliedium/awesome-nexus#setup-docker-repositories)
 * How to setup properly Docker Proxy repository in Nexus
 * What does HTTP connector means for Docker repositories in Nexus
 * How to setup properly Docker Hosted repository in Nexus and what it is used for